mosaicnetworks/babble/README.md

 files must be identical but the **priv_key.pem** is unique to each node and must correspond
 to one of the public keys listed in the **peers.json** file.

-Both files must reside in the folder specified to Babbled by the **datadir** flag
+Both files must reside in the folder specified to Babble by the **datadir** flag
 which default to ~/.babble on linux machines.

 ```bash